davidhwyllie/findNeighbour4/doc/HowToTest.md

 Database backend
 ----------------
 The server requires a mongodb database to work.
+Tested with v.
+4.02 and 4.2.
 [These instructions](mongoinstall.md) describe installation of mongodb.
 This server has been tested both with a local mongodb database and with a free cloud instance of mongodb, Mongo Atlas.